 You can watch videos about The Turtleman on YouTube.

 Recently, the Marion County Heritage Center opened, featuring a special exhibit dedicated to Turtleman.
 Visitors can explore the life of Ernie Brown on Mondays through Fridays from 10 am – 4 pm, and on Saturdays from 10 a.m. – 1 p.m.
-The center is located on the 3rd floor of the Historic Courthouse on West Main Street.
+The center is located at the Historic Courthouse on West Main Street.

-Catch a glimpse of the sites Turtleman has been to on our very own Turtleman Trek!
+Catch a glimpse of the hometown sites of the Call of the Wildman™ episodes on our very own Turtleman Trek!
 Kids will enjoy the Scavenger Hunt, and adults can find their way from site to site using the Turtleman Trek Itinerary.
 You’ll know you’ve arrived at your Turtleman-Trek destination when you find the following sign:

 - Posted in: General Press Releases